Gunman wounds at least 6 Philadelphia police officers; 2 others freed

 Two other officers were trapped inside the house for about five hours after the shooting broke out but were freed by a SWAT team well after darkness fell on the residential neighborhood.

-None of the officers' injuries was considered life-threatening and they were treated at and released from local hospitals, Philadelphia police Sgt.
+None of the officers sustained life-threatening injuries and they've been released from the hospital, Philadelphia police Sgt.
 Eric Gripp said.

+"It's nothing short of a miracle that we don't have multiple officers killed today," said Philadelphia Police Commissioner Richard Ross as officers continued their standoff with the gunman.

-The shooting began around 4:30 p.m. as officers went to a home in a north Philadelphia neighborhood of brick and stone rowhomes to serve a narcotics warrant in an operation "that went awry almost immediately," Police Commissioner Richard Ross said.
+The shooting began around 4:30 p.m. as officers went to a home in a north Philadelphia neighborhood of brick and stone rowhomes to serve a narcotics warrant in an operation "that went awry almost immediately," Ross said.

 "I was just coming off the train and I was walking upstairs and there were people running back downstairs who said that there was someone up there shooting cops," said Abdul Rahman Muhammad, 21, an off-duty medic.
 "There was just a lot of screaming and chaos."